 If you are interested in getting a new retail credit card, you may have heard of the “shopping cart trick” and its supposed ability to get you preapproved for a credit card without impacting your credit score.

-But does it really still work in 2021?
+But does it really still work?
 Here’s what you need to know about the shopping cart trick and getting preapproved for store credit cards.

 What is the shopping cart trick?

 The “shopping cart trick” is a way to check if you’re prequalified for a credit card without the “hard pull” that is typically associated with the card issuer reviewing your credit.

 The concept is a simple one: To see if you are preapproved for a credit card, add a few items into your cart.
 This (in theory) will trigger a pop-up letting you know if you are preapproved for the retailer’s credit card.

 How to try the shopping cart trick

 - Determine what retail credit card you want to apply for.

 - Add items from the retailer’s online shop to your cart (you don’t have to actually purchase the items).

 - Continue to the checkout page and look for pop-ups or advertisements for the store’s credit card.